ddewaele/com.ecs.samples.spring.simple.rest/README.md

 - Add past locations
 - Remove a location (TODO).

+Notice that in order to execute these calls you need to provide a valid access token.
+(More on that later).

+The access token is a `String` that can be passed in the `Authorization` header of the request as a `bearer token`.
+Performing such a request using `curl` looks like this:

+	curl -H "Authorization: Bearer 1/fFBGRNJru1FQd44AzqT3Zg" https://www.googleapis.com/oauth2/v1/userinfo

+All non-authorized calls will return the following JSON string

+	{	"error":"unauthorized",
+		"error_description":"An Authentication object was not found in the SecurityContext" }

+Note that the curl samples below don't contain the authorization header for simplicity.

 ### Retrieve current location

 We can access our current location by accessing the `current location endpoint` with a `GET` request